How it works

 How do stories get picked?

-By a fixed editorial test, not by clicks: what actually happened, what it means for how you live here, and who benefits or pays.
+By a fixed editorial test, not by clicks: what actually happened, what it changes for how you live here, and what it teaches you about the city.
 The loudest crime headline usually fails that test.
 A quiet rule change that moves your rent usually passes it.
+The mix matters too: schools, trains, restaurants, parks, and teams are the city as much as City Hall is.

 What does "explained" actually mean here?

-Every story states the so-what in plain language: what changed, what it means for your rent, your commute, your schools, or your block, and who comes out ahead.
+Two things.
+Every story states the so-what in plain language: what changed and what it means for your rent, your commute, your schools, or your block.
+And when a story rests on a piece of city machinery, how a rent increase gets set, what a community board can actually decide, who runs the LIRR, we explain that machinery in a sentence, right where you need it.
 If a story would read the same in any city, it does not make the brief.

 How do I know a quote in the brief is real?